frontimax/football-butler/README.md

 *If you request a single Object (e.g. "by_id") the Object is returned by football-data.org directly as a Hash (not in an Array)!
 Exception: Match.by_id returns Hash with Keys ["head2head", "match"]*

-**Note: You can alos use "Countries", as this is an alias method from :apifootball_com.**
+**Note: You can also use "Countries", as this is an alias Class from :apifootball_com.**

 #### apifootball_com